tennashi/vimalter/README.md

 ```

 ## Options
-* `--tab`: Open specified file in a new tab when executed from terminal mode of vim/nvim.
+* `-tab`: Open specified file in a new tab when executed from terminal mode of vim/nvim.